Installing Bollards with Flanged Surface Mountings

 Secure the bollard

-Place the washers over the holes on the bollards and set the bolts into place.
+Place the washers over the holes on the bollard and set the bolts into place.

 Use a wrench to tighten the bolts until secure.
 Tighten bolts evenly in a cycle.